 Participants stay together as a group and travel distances of 7-15 kilometers a day.
-The trip is planned to allow 9 days to complete the trail (5days for the West Coast trial), leaving plenty of time for breaks, recovery, and skill building.
+The trip is planned to allow 4-5 days to complete the trails, leaving plenty of time for breaks, recovery, and skill building.
 Campers work through challenges together and build solutions to those challenges.
 The LD Hikers learn about No-Trace camping, set up and functioning of safe campsites.